chenrbin/cen3031project/src/backend/README.md

 :id is user's id.
 Parameter is club's id
 Returns status 409 if club is already added, 404 if club does not exist

-Post /add/clubname/:id to add a club to the user's list of clubs using club name.
+Post /add/clubname to add a club to the user's list of clubs using club name.
 Parameters: {clubName}.
 Returns status 409 if club is already added, 404 if club does not exist

-Post /remove/:id to remove a club from the user's list of clubs using club name.
+Post /remove to remove a club from the user's list of clubs using club name.
 Parameters: {clubId}.
 Returns status 404 if club is not in user list or does not exist.

-Post /clear/:id to clear a user's clubList.
+Post /clear to clear a user's clubList.
 Returns 404 if user does not exist.

-Get /list/:id to get information on all clubs in a user's clubList Returns an array of club entries.
+Get /list to get information on all clubs in a user's clubList Returns an array of club entries.

+Get /checkclub to check if the user's list contains the specified club id.
+Parameter: {id}
+Returns {exists: boolean}, indicating whether the club is in the user's list Returns status 404 if the club does not exist in the database.

 Get /recommend/:id to get a single recommendation for a club for the user.
 The recommendation uses the user's added club categories as weights, plus an extra chance for a completely random club.